caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 from functions, stored in variables and data structures and built at run time.
-The majority of languages supports first-class functions like Scheme, Javascript, Python, Haskell, ML, OCaml and many others some exceptions are C, Java, Matlab and Forth.
+The majority of languages supports first-class functions like Scheme, Javascript, Python, Haskell, ML, OCaml and many others some exceptions are C, Java, Matlab (Octave open source implementation), Bash, and Forth.

 Examples: